 Written by master montessori storyteller Michael Dorer, this comprehensive book journeys from the basics of storytelling to how to create your own stories.
 Includes over 40 complete stories matched to the Montessori curriculum and materials.
 Numerous illustrations, diagrams, and charts add to the appeal of this invaluable addition to any Montessorian’s library.

 The Deep Well of Time: The Transformative Power of Storytelling in the Classroom #ad - Bring the fun and energy of storytelling to your classroom or home with this comprehensive guide.

-  Children of the Universe: Cosmic Education in the Montessori Elementary ClassroomParent Child Press #ad - Children of the Universe: Cosmic Education in the Montessori Elementary Classroom #ad - Lead children to a more peaceful future with this comprehensive guide.
+Children of the Universe: Cosmic Education in the Montessori Elementary ClassroomParent Child Press #ad - Lead children to a more peaceful future with this comprehensive guide.
 Having obtained classic status, this book is used in many Elementary Montessori training programs.
 Each chapter outlines a great story, Humans, Life, Solar System, Earth, including the Story of the Universe, and Civilizations.
 Concludes with a discussion of the implications for this curriculum.

 Written by michael & D'Neil Duffy.
 Revised and expanded in 2016.
 The appendix includes updated information about scope and sequence, a glossary, classroom resources, and references.

 How Mountains Are Made Let's-Read-and-Find-Out Science 2HarperCollins #ad - 29, 028 feet tall and still growing?!even though Mount Everest measures 29, 028 feet high, it may be growing about two inches a year.
 Read and find out about all the different kinds of mountains.
 A mountain might be thousands of feet high, but it can still grow taller or shorter each year.
 Mountains are created when the huge plates that make up the earth's outer shell very slowly pull and push against one another.